Get the best software for your business. Compare product reviews, pricing below.

 eHopper is a complete cloud-based POS system that has everything a small business needs to run successfully.
 This includes credit card processing, sales orders, back-office task management, and reporting.
 The POS software can be used on both Android and iOS tablets, mobile devices, or Windows and Mac computers via a web browser. eHopper also offers an “all-in-one” POS that includes a 14-inch touchscreen register.

-eHopper is one of the best small business POS software due to free credit card processing.
+eHopper is one of the best small business POS system due to free credit card processing.
 That means credit and debit cards can be run with 0% fees.
 A subscription to eHopper even includes a Pax S300 payment terminal that lets you process payments in-store.

 Small businesses that may be unsure if eHopper is right for them can utilize the free version that is offered.
 This version is limited to 1 user and is mostly only intended for micro-businesses–but it’s a great starting point that lets you try the POS system out and decide if it’s right for you.
-Their paid options start at only $29.99/month–making it an affordable POS software for your small business.
+Their paid options start at only $29.99/month–making it an affordable POS system for your small business.

 Lightspeed is an omnichannel retail POS system that provides advanced eCommerce capabilities–allowing you to take command of both your online and offline sales.
-In today’s age of pickups, deliveries, and comparison shopping online, it’s important that your retail POS software does more than just check customers out in-store and swipe their card.
+In today’s age of pickups, deliveries, and comparison shopping online, it’s important that your retail POS system does more than just check customers out in-store and swipe their card.

 eCommerce capabilities include synching your in-store stock count with what is being displayed on your website (to avoid overselling).
 Loyalty programs can encourage customers to come back and order more, or even offer discounts for in-store visits.
 For in-store capabilities, contactless payment options can be added (such as mobile payment processors like Apple Pay) that offer alternatives to traditional swipes and cash payments.

 As a company, Lightspeed offers all-in-one cloud POS systems for the retail, restaurant, and golf industries.
-While this may stretch other companies too thin rather than focus on their retail product, Lightspeed is able to boast about their fit in all retail environments–meaning they likely have experience implementing their software in your niche.
+While this may stretch other companies too thin rather than focus on their retail product, Lightspeed is able to boast about their fit in all retail environments–meaning they likely have experience implementing their system in your niche.

 TouchBistro is an iPad restaurant POS system that lets your waitstaff send orders, gives food special suggestions, has 24/7 support, shows available food stock count, as well as process customer payments and handle any pending checks to your vendors.
-TouchBistro stands out as a top restaurant point of sale software since it was developed by restaurant professionals–providing unique tools that only those in the industry would appreciate.
+TouchBistro stands out as a top restaurant point of sale system since it was developed by restaurant professionals–providing unique tools that only those in the industry would appreciate.
 TouchBistro has been successfully implemented in full-service restaurants, quick service dining, bars and clubs, food trucks, and breweries.

 Tableside service (such as order placing) can help turn tables faster.
 It also provides suggestions to servers that they can pass on to the customer.
 A kitchen display system for the back of the house will immediately update the cooks with what needs to be completed–including substitutions–and in what order.